Shadow Complex: Reception

 Shadow Complex has been met with positive reviews and has been nominated for or received several Game of the Year, E3, and Editor's Choice Awards.
 IGN has given the game a 9.4 out of 10, stating it to be one of the best games of the year, specifically praising its lasting appeal and graphics, though having minor issue with the sometimes "frustrating" aiming.
 Ars Technica gave it the verdict "Buy", stating that Shadow Complex "may be one of the best games of the season" and that it "is a must-play for those looking for a classic twist on a fresh challenge."
 Giant Bomb's Jeff Gerstmann has given the game 5 stars out of 5, writing "the quality of Shadow Complex makes it well worth its $15 price tag."
 The publication later named the game as its Xbox 360 game of the year.
 As of year-end 2010, Shadow Complex has sold over 532,000 copies.

 X-Play gave the game a 5 out of 5.
 GamePro gave the game 4.5 stars out of 5, calling the game proof "that DLC doesn't have to stand for 'disappointingly little content.'"
 TeamXbox gave the game 9.4 out of 10, mentioning that "... it is great, truly great even.
 One of the best new games you’re going to play on your Xbox 360 this year, hands down..."
 Resolution Magazine has awarded the game 94%, the highest score the site awarded in 2009, describing it as "the greatest game in XBLA [Xbox Live Arcade] history."
 Eurogamer awarded the game 9 out of 10, commenting that "its significance might just be unfathomable."
 The Australian video game talk show Good Games two reviewers gave the game both a 9/10.
 At the 2009 Spike Video Game Awards, Shadow Complex was awarded the Best Downloadable Game award.
-The game has been nominated for the "Action Game of the Year" Interactive Achievement Award from the Academy of Interactive Arts & Sciences and "Best Downloadable Game" in the Game Developers Choice Awards.
+During the 13th Annual Interactive Achievement Awards, Shadow Complex received a nomination for "Action Game of the Year" by the Academy of Interactive Arts & Sciences.
+It also received a nomination for "Best Downloadable Game" at the Game Developers Choice Awards.
 IGN listed Shadow Complex as the top Xbox Live Arcade title of all time in lists published in 2010 and 2011.

+Shortly before the game's release, some activists considered calling for a boycott of Shadow Complex due to Orson Scott Card's views on homosexuality.